synchronoss/nio-multipart/README.md

     }

     @Override
-    public void onFormFieldPartFinished(String fieldName, String fieldValue, Map<String, List<String>> headersFromPart) {
-        // Called when the part represents a form field.
-        // Instead of a StreamStorage object, the field name and filedValue are already extracted by the parser and returned to the client.
-    }

-    @Override
     public void onAllPartsFinished() {
         // Called when the multipart processing finished (encountered the close boundary).
 No more parts are available!
     }